mckay-del/trendwise-tools/docs/trendwise_context.md

 ### Tier-Dependency Rule (important)
 **Any workflow that lives in all tiers but references a Growth+ feature needs a Starter-safe fallback.** Workflow 3 is the first case (booking link → call/text fallback for Starter).
 Watch for this anywhere booking, review automation, or payments get referenced inside a base-tier automation — Starter clients don't have those features, so the copy/links must degrade gracefully.

+## Booking-Form Consent Model (standard on every client's booking calendar)

+Two separate consent captures on the appointment booking form, doing two different jobs.
+Log both separately per contact.

+### Toggle 1 — Non-marketing / transactional consent (REQUIRED to book)
+Covers appointment confirmations and reminders (Workflow 4).
+Required is acceptable *because* it's tightly scoped to messaging intrinsic to the appointment the person is booking — not marketing.
+Keep the wording narrowly transactional.

+**Standard required-box language:**
+> By checking this box, I consent to receive non-marketing text messages from [BUSINESS NAME] about [SMS_USE_CASE].
+Message frequency varies, message & data rates may apply.
+Text HELP for assistance, reply STOP to opt out.

+- **`[SMS_USE_CASE]`** must be filled per client and **must match the use case registered in that client's A2P 10DLC campaign.** Carriers cross-check the on-form consent language against the registered campaign purpose; a mismatch can hurt deliverability or cause registration rejection.
+- **Default `[SMS_USE_CASE]` for appointment-based clients:** "appointment confirmations, reminders, and scheduling"
+- This language includes all required elements: non-marketing scope, named sender, frequency disclosure, rate disclosure, HELP keyword, STOP opt-out.
+It's strong enough to *help* A2P campaign approval — reuse it as a standard asset.

+### Toggle 2 — Marketing consent (OPTIONAL, default OFF)
+Covers broadcasts and promos.
+Must be affirmative and never pre-checked; never required to book (can't gate the core action behind marketing consent).
+GHL's default "receive content from this company" wording is acceptable here since this box is meant to be broad/marketing — but keep it OPTIONAL and OFF by default.

+### Consent logging → downstream rules
+Logging both separately lets you segment cleanly per contact:
+- **Booked + transactional consent** → gets appointment texts (all bookers do)
+- **Also checked marketing** → eligible for broadcasts/promos
+- **Booked, marketing unchecked** → appointment texts only, NEVER a broadcast

+**Broadcast rule:** the broadcast/campaign segment must filter on the **marketing-consent field specifically** — never send to the whole booked list.
+This is the guardrail that keeps broadcasts compliant.

+### New placeholder
+`[SMS_USE_CASE]` — per client, matches their A2P campaign purpose; defaults to "appointment confirmations, reminders, and scheduling" for appointment-based clients.
+Add to the Core tab when wiring A2P.

 ## Template Architecture — One Master + Modular Snapshots